glaukiol1/discord-bot/README.md

 Then your bot is ready!

 ## Commands
-In your server, run `!help` and you will see a list of commands!
+In your server, run `!list` and you will see a list of commands!

 ## Roles